 Turbidity is required to be controlled under the EPA National Primary Drinking Water Standards.
 For systems that use conventional or direct filtration, at no time can turbidity go higher than 1 Nephelometric Turbidity Unit (NTU), and samples for turbidity must be less than or equal to 0.3 NTU’s in at least 95% of samples in any month.
 Systems that use filtration other than conventional or direct filtration must follow state limits, which must include turbidity at no time exceeding 5 NTU’s.

-water, as well as certain organic acids and neutral salts, but is primarily related to contaminants of vegetable origin.
+In a manner similar to turbidity, color is related to colloidal suspensions in the water, as well as certain organic acids and neutral salts, but is primarily related to contaminants of vegetable origin.
 As such, color is typically more of an issue with surface water rather than groundwater (though some shallow wells can have coloring issues).

 An arbitrary standard scale has been developed for measuring color intensity in water samples, related to color developed by concentrations of potassium chloroplatinate in water.